JusZhaVS/Polyglot-E-Commerce-Project/README.md

 # Polyglot E-Commerce Platform

-A comprehensive, feature-rich e-commerce platform showcasing modern microservices architecture and demonstrating proficiency across multiple technologies.
-This project serves as an excellent portfolio piece for full-stack developers, highlighting skills in Java, JavaScript, Ruby, and modern frameworks.
+A comprehensive, feature-rich e-commerce platform built on modern microservices architectures and using Java, JavaScript, Ruby, and modern frameworks.

 ## Project Highlights